This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Making Changes to Ongoing Research:

-• Project Modification Form (Word) - If supporting materials are required for the modification request, all documents should be merged into one Addendum document and submitted with the modification form as a separate attachment.
+• Project Modification Form (Word) - If supporting materials are required for the modification request, all supporting materials should be merged into one Addendum document and submitted with the modification form as a separate attachment.

 Authorization of Outside IRB Reviewed Protocols: